zazralt/unified-meta-schema/README.md

 - Defines a concise YAML structure for expressing entities, their attributes, and relations
 - Provides explicit representation of datatypes and cardinality constraints
-- Supports metadata annotations at model and entity levels
+- Supports metadata annotations at schema and entity levels
 - Enables bidirectional relation mapping with rich target expression syntax
 - Facilitates transformation between different schema languages and paradigms
 - Serves as both a documentation format and an executable specification